haziqsumaid/studio/README.md

 ## Customization

+- **Content**:
-- **Content**: Update text ("Your Name", "yourusername", email), images, and project details in the respective components located in `src/components/sections/` and `src/components/Navbar.tsx`, `src/components/Footer.tsx`.
+    - Update text ("Your Name", "yourusername", email), images, and project details in the respective components located in `src/components/sections/` and `src/components/Navbar.tsx`, `src/components/Footer.tsx`.
+    - Skills data can be customized in `src/config/skills.ts`.
+Update skill names, proficiency levels, experience, icons, and descriptions.
 - **CV**: Replace `public/placeholder-cv.pdf` with your actual CV.
 - **Social Links**: Update links in `src/components/Footer.tsx` and `src/components/sections/ContactSection.tsx`.
+- **GitHub Contributions**:
-- **GitHub Contributions**: The GitHub contributions section currently uses a placeholder image.
-To display your actual contributions, you can either:
+    - The GitHub contributions section currently uses a placeholder image and links to the GitHub username defined in `NEXT_PUBLIC_GITHUB_USERNAME` (see `.env.local` setup).
-    - Replace the placeholder image in `src/components/sections/GithubContributionsSection.tsx` with an image of your contribution graph.
-    - Or, implement a feature to fetch and display your contributions dynamically (e.g., using an image URL like `https://ghchart.rshah.org/YOUR_GITHUB_USERNAME` or by fetching data from the GitHub API).
+    - To display your actual contributions dynamically (e.g., contribution graph, commits, merges), you'll need to:
+        1. Securely fetch data from the GitHub API.
+This typically involves creating a Next.js API route that uses a GitHub Personal Access Token (PAT) with appropriate permissions. **Do not expose your PAT on the client-side.**
+        2. Parse the API response and render the data.
+You might use a library like `octokit/rest.js` for GitHub API interaction.
+        3. For a visual contribution graph, services like `https://ghchart.rshah.org/` can generate an image, or you can build a custom chart.
 - **Domain & Metadata**:
     - Replace `https://yourdomain.com` in `public/sitemap.xml` and `src/app/layout.tsx` with your actual domain.
     - Update `YYYY-MM-DD` in `public/sitemap.xml` to the current date.